RedHotDragons/Renat-airbnb-calendar/README.md

 ## Server API

-### Get information from database regarding a specific Listing, so we can update the calendar to show it is booked for all events from that listing
-### pass the listing id to middle ware function that will query the event ID's in the events array of the Listing, and return all the event's information
+### Get information from database regarding a specific Listing, so we can update the calendar to show it is booked for all events from that listing, we pass the listing id to a middleware function that will query the event ID's in the events array of the Listing, and return all the event's information

-  * GET `/api/calendar/reservations/:listingId`
+  * GET `/listings/:listingId`

   **Path Parameters:**
   * `listingId` the primary key of the listing we are retrieving from database